pindell-matt/binary-search-tree/README.md

 ## Overview

-This project uses a Binary Search Tree to organize and store Movies based on an assigned score.
+This project uses a Binary Search Tree to organize and store movie titles based on a (subjective) assigned score.

 Below is a breakdown of the methods and example use cases.